magnusax/AutoML/README.md

 The project is still in its infancy, and only the bare minimum of functionality is present.

+Install will (shortly) be available through the python package index `pip install gazer`.

+The entrance to functionality is the MetaLearner object.
+It is initialized like so:
+    from gazer import GazerMetaLearner
+	gz = GazerMetaLearner(method='complete, verbose=1)
+Algorithms are available in the `.clf` variable
+	classifiers = gz.clf
+Assuming you have data available in the form of `X,y` data you can easily fit available algorithms using default hyperparameter settings:
+	gz.meta_fit(X, y)

 Some ideas are currently being implemented, e.g.
 * Markov Chain Monte Carlo scheme for optimization of (very-) large ensemble models for large data sets where training times are relatively long.